bariscanyilmaz/movie-mash/README.md

 * Heroku for free Hosting
 * Docker for run on heroku
 * Github Actions for Deploying
-* AWS RDS SqlServer just for free sql server
+* Heroku Postgres Hobby Dev Addon for Databse

 All of this technologies above are optional.